Thousands without power as 'Diablo winds' create fire threat in California

 CALIFORNIA COMPANY USING ANIMALS TO REDUCE WILDFIRE DANGERS

-According to the FOX Forecast Center, humidity levels are expected to increase, and winds will decrease throughout much of Northern California by the second half of the weekend, but the threat for increased wildfire activity will likely remain for Southern California into next week.
+According to the FOX Forecast Center, humidity levels are expected to increase, and winds will decrease throughout much of Northern California by the second half of the weekend, but the threat of increased wildfire activity will likely remain for Southern California into next week.

 The height of Southern California’s fire season typically continues into November due in part to Santa Ana winds, whereas activity in the northern part of the state tends to decrease a bit earlier during the fall.